MJOAN/Click-React-Game/README.md

 ## Overview

-For this assignment, I created a memory game with React.
-This assignment requires React UI components, managing component state, and responding to user events.
+Here I created a memory game with React with React UI components, managing component state, and responding to user events.

-### Instructions
+### Process

 1. Check out [my demo](http://click-react-game.herokuapp.com/) to study the app's basic functionality.
 This demo is deployed on Heroku!
 I used [Create React App](https://github.com/facebookincubator/create-react-app) to start this project.